rohitkumbhar/surmai-docs/documentation/installation.md

 > [!TIP]
 > This is completely optional.
 Pocketbase offers
 > a [built-in backup solution](https://pocketbase.io/docs/going-to-production/#backup-and-restore) that snapshots your
-> database on a given
+> database on a given schedule.
-> schedule.
-Use this method if you need continuous replication to ensure no data is lost.

 Surmai uses SQLite as its database which can be replicated using [Litestream](https://litestream.io/) to an S3 compatible storage.
 The following environment variables are required for enabling continuous replication via